EdwinChien/CVRP_TW_PuLP_Tutorial/README.md

 # **Hello World!!**
-## © Chun Lin, Chien (2020)
+## © Chun-Lin Chien (2020)
 ## **Note 1.
-This tutorial is written by Chun Lin, Chien on 2020-05-02 with python PuLP linear programming module for Vehicle Routing Problem with Capacity limitation and Time window.**
+This tutorial is written by Chun-Lin Chien on 2020-05-02 with python PuLP linear programming module for Vehicle Routing Problem with Capacity limitation and Time window.**
 ---
 ```
 P.S : If you use this CVRP_TW python code or refer the result in your research, please cite this tutorial.